-Replace the brake fluid according to the time recommendation in the maintenance schedule.
+Replace the brake fluid according to the time recommendations shown on the maintenance minder display.

 Always use Honda Heavy Duty Brake Fluid DOT 3.
 If it is not available, you should use only DOT 3 or DOT 4 fluid, from a sealed container, as a temporary replacement.